 Not that I have already obtained all this, or have already arrived at my goal, but I press on to take hold of that for which Christ Jesus took hold of me.
 Brothers and sisters, I do not consider myself yet to have taken hold of it.
 But one thing I do: Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.Philippians 3:12-14 NIV

-Paul’s goal was to become totally identified with Christ, his own self dropping by the wayside and becoming one with his Lord.
-It was a goal that he was working hard to achieve, and doing two things to help him reach that goal.
+Paul’s goal was to become totally identified with Christ.
+To have his own self drop by the wayside and becoming one with his Lord.
+It was a goal that he was working hard to achieve.
+And he was doing two things to help him reach that goal.
 Forgetting the past, and looking ahead to the future.

 The first thing he was doing was forgetting the past.
 Now Paul did not forget the past entirely.
 He never seems to have forgotten just where he had come from.
 And he remembered what others had done for him as well as conflicts with others.
 But he did not live in the past.
 He did not allow either his past failures or victories keep him from pursuing his goal.
 And both of those can be a major impediment if we allow them to.

 My past failures can be very discouraging.
 If I try and fail, especial several times, it can become easy to believe that success is out of my reach; that I am doomed to always fail.
 I know there are areas in my own life that I struggle with, and fall short over and over.
 Will I ever have victory over this thing?
 And sometimes it is tempting to just give up even trying.
 But I need to forget those past failures.
 They are in the past and there is nothing I can do about them.
 But I can prepare for what lies ahead.